tntmeijs/pitona/README.md

 # Development log
 ## September
+### 24<sup>th</sup> of September 2022
+- Code clean-up
+- Update README to include endpoint and PID documentation
+- Add debug endpoint to send arbitrary data to the ECU

 ### 10<sup>th</sup> of September 2022
 - Discovered that the `3033` "DTC" is not really a fault code.
 Instead, this response is most likely the start of a ISO-TP frame.
 Parsing this data is relatively difficult, which is why I